 The Secretary bird is a large bird with the head of an eagle with Long legs and neck.
 It was named after its feathered crest on the back of its head.
 The feathered crests actually look like an old secretary carrying old quill pens on behind his ears or, look like an old-fashioned clerk carrying quill pens on his wig.

 A long time ago, the Secretary bird of Africa was kept by farmers as a pet to finish the pests and snakes from their agricultural lands or farms.
-Its Latin name is “Sagittarius Serpentarius” means, catcher of snake or serpents.
+Its Scientific Name is “Sagittarius Serpentarius” means, catcher of snake or serpents.
 It said that the Sagittarius pronounced wrongly “secretarius”.
 With a height of 4 to 4.3 feet and a weight of 2.3 kg to 5 kg, it is a very skilled hunter, especially for the larger and poisonous snake.

 As these species are located in semi-desert, it was named as “Saqr-et-tair” which means hawk of the semi-desert.
 Then, it was mispronounced by French people as Secretair, lastly named as “Secretary” by African and American, according to some researchers.